On this day in 1884, America’s first roller coaster opened at Coney Island

-On this day in 1884, the country’s first roller coaster opened at Coney Island, sparking Americans’ obsession with amusement rides.
+On June 16, 1884, the country’s first roller coaster opened at Coney Island, sparking Americans’ obsession with amusement rides.
 Invented by LaMarcus Thompson, the ride, called the Switchback Railway, spanned 600 feet and traveled just six miles per hour.
 Unlike today’s coasters, the Switchback did not make a round trip loop, and passengers exited at the end of the track.
-The one-minute long ride cost only five cents.
+The one-minute-long ride cost only five cents.

 Thompson was inspired by the Mauch Chunk Gravity Railway, a nine-mile downhill railway in Pennsylvania that was designed to carry coal out of the mountains.
 Later, amused onlookers took it for a spin, making it the first roller coaster-type ride.
 After riding the Mauch Chunk, Thompson was determined to build an actual roller coaster and found a design by inventor Richard Knudsen called the “Inclined Plane Railway.”
 The Switchback Railway consisted of two parallel wooden tracks that descended in opposite directions.
 The ride became so popular it brought in an average of $600 per day, paying for itself within three weeks.